 - It is not possible to reverse your Zelle mistake

 The bottom line is that there is no mechanism in place at Zelle that allows users to call back a transaction.
+(Not even with a “special code” that a scammer posing as a bank employee told me recently.)
 Once you send the cash, it’s gone.
 These are bank-to-bank transfers, and the money instantly is deposited in the recipient’s bank account.
 And because of privacy laws, the banks are not compelled to tell you who received the money if you send it to the wrong person.
 So use Zelle with caution.